entropyxyz/sdk/README.md

   programModKey: signer,
 }

-const entropy = new Entropy({ account: entropyAccount }) await entropy.ready
+const entropy = new Entropy({
+  account: entropyAccount,
+  endpoint: 'ws://127.0.0.1:9944',
+})

-// you have to wate for entropy to be ready
+// you have to wait for entropy to be ready await entropy.ready
 ```

 NOTE: Users should await the `ready` promise to ensure that the class has been